-To say that the life of the average Ethiopian athlete is difficult is an understatement.
+To say that the life of the average Ethiopian athlete is challenging is an understatement.
 Global news stories of big race winners, Olympic medallists, record breakers and high prize money garner widespread attention in the media and influence tremendously the world’s impression of countries like Ethiopia and Kenya.
 However, it is not necessary to delve slightly deeper to realise that not only those successful

 On top of this, many women athletes come to depend on men for day-to-day bread winning and house rent.
-Indeed, even if they do meet all or most of these needs, the vast majority of athletes who do not make it to the lucrative international racing circuit must eventually fall back on low-skilled, low-paying jobs.
+Indeed, even if they do meet all or most of their immediate needs, the vast majority of athletes who do not make it to the lucrative international racing circuit must eventually fall back on low-skilled, low-paying jobs.

-Run Africa addresses as many of these problems as possible by combining our business side – personalised athletics training and tourism packages – with professional and personal skills development for the members of our athletics club, Run Africa AC.
+Run Africa addresses as many of these problems as possible by combining our business side – personalised athletics training, hiking and tourism packages – with professional and personal skills development for the members of our athletics club, Run Africa AC.
 In addition to promoting their success in races, the club also creates a supportive, close-knit community for our athletes.
 It is a platform from which we try to diversify and broaden their personal and professional skills.